 1. Online and offline inspection: Machine vision inspection systems can be categorized into online and offline inspection based on their installation locations.
 Online inspection systems are installed on printing equipment to monitor print quality in real-time, while offline inspection systems are installed on sample inspection machines or rewinding machines with sorting capabilities, automatically separating good and defective products into different compartments based on the inspection results.

 2. Quality analysis, tracking, and management: Adopting machine vision equipment for quality inspection enables real-time alerts and comprehensive analysis reports.
 Operators can address issues during the production process based on real-time alerts and analysis reports, while managers can track and manage the production process using the analysis reports.
 High-quality machine vision inspection equipment goes beyond detecting good and defective printed materials, as it also possesses post-analysis capabilities.
-Through quality analysis using machine vision, manufacturers can improve process workflows, establish quality management systems, and achieve long-term quality standards.
+Through quality analysis using industrial machine vision, manufacturers can improve process workflows, establish quality management systems, and achieve long-term quality standards.

 Keywords: